itthinx/frankencookie/readme.txt

 = I have a question, where do I ask? =

-You can leave a comment at the [FrankenCookie plugin page](https://www.itthinx.com/plugins/frankencookie/).
+You can leave a comment on the author's [page](https://www.itthinx.com/plugins/frankencookie/) for the plugin or the plugin's [support](https://wordpress.org/support/plugin/frankencookie/) forum.

 = Does it work with caching plugins? =